nelabdiel/caire/README.md

-# Let's create a README.md file with the provided content.

-readme_content = """
 # CAIRE (Categorized AI Review Engine)

 CAIRE is a web-based application designed to help you organize, cluster, and review AI use cases efficiently.
 By categorizing AI projects based on their descriptions and titles, CAIRE provides a comprehensive and user-friendly interface to explore and analyze similar projects.